Boxing Nutrition: The health benefits of eating eggs

 And brain development and memory may be enhanced by the choline content of eggs.

-But the full health benefits of eggs can only be realized if you store them properly — in the refrigerator — and cook them thoroughly to kill any potential bacteria.
+But the full health benefits can only be realized if you store them properly — in the refrigerator — and cook them thoroughly to kill any potential bacteria.

-As a child, I loved my father’s eggnogs, made with fresh, raw eggs blended with milk, vanilla and ice.
+As a child, I loved my father’s eggnogs, made with fresh, raw free rangers blended with milk, vanilla, and ice.

-These delicious treats are no longer considered a good option — unless pasteurized eggs are used in place of the raw eggs.
+These delicious treats are no longer considered a good option.
+Unless pasteurized are used in place of the raw.